Searching for Fresh Images in Familiar Locales: Successes and Fiascos

 The shot had great potential, but the weather was stormy.
 Twenty minutes before sunset, the sun found a hole in the clouds and gave the oak brush a perceptible glow.
 Then the sun vanished into the murk and didn't return.
 As always, it seems, I could imagine something better than I actually got.
 I've already made plans to return to the same location next year.

 There was a small problem with my grand plan.
-Cows were grazing in the middle of Coyote Lake.
+Cows were grazing in the middle of Cowboy Lake.
 No, these cows had not learned to walk on water.
-Coyote Lake was a meadow.
+Cowboy Lake was a meadow.

 Want to know when new blog posts are released?
 Please join my mailing list!